-BAC has been working in the sector for over 25 years, setting standards, helping institutions to develop and providing a public assurance of quality.
+BAC has been working in the sector for nearly 30 years, setting standards, helping institutions to develop and providing a public assurance of quality.

-The British Accreditation Council has for over two decades been the principal non-EFL accrediting body in the ever-growing sector of independent further and higher education.
+The British Accreditation Council has for nearly three decades been the principal non-EFL accrediting body in the ever-growing sectors of independent further and higher education and training.

 There are now hundreds of BAC-accredited colleges in the UK, providing a wealth of academic programmes, including vocational and professional qualifications, foundation courses for university entry, and externally validated degree courses.